 - Parents and youth annually review information about warning signs and risk factors of sudden cardiac arrest and how to respond to a cardiac emergency

 - Coaches and referees complete a sudden cardiac arrest prevention training course.

-Supporters include: Boys & Girl’s Club, California PTA, Children’s Cardiomyopathy Foundation, Cardiac Science, City of Beverly Hills, City of San Diego, County of San Diego, Coyote Valley Band of Pomo Indians, Habematolel Pomo of Upper Lake, Heartbeat of Champions Foundation, LA Galaxy, Middletown Rancheria of Pomo Indians, Olivia’s Heart Project, Parent Heart Watch, Revive Solutions, Saving Hearts Foundation, San Diego State University Institute of Public Health, Sudden Cardiac Arrest Association, Sudden Cardiac Arrest Foundation, Travis Roy Foundation and Via Heart Project
+Supporters include: Association of California School Administrators, Boys & Girl’s Club, California Association for Health, Physical Education, Recreation and Dance (CAHPERD), California Orthopedic Association, California PTA, California School Nurses Organization, California State Association of Counties, Children’s Cardiomyopathy Foundation, Cardiac Science, City of Beverly Hills, City of Culver City, City of Los Angeles, City of San Diego, County of San Diego, Consumer Attorneys of California, Coyote Valley Band of Pomo Indians, Habematolel Pomo of Upper Lake, Heartbeat of Champions Foundation, LA Galaxy, Middletown Rancheria of Pomo Indians, Los Angeles Unified School District, Olivia’s Heart Project, Parent Heart Watch, Revive Solutions, Saving Hearts Foundation, San Diego State University Institute of Public Health, Sudden Cardiac Arrest Association, Sudden Cardiac Arrest Foundation, Travis Roy Foundation and Via Heart Project